 - 1. Educational programming related to AOD issues including guest speakers and alcohol screening. - 2.
-Alcohol and Other Drug screening conducted as a part of medical and counseling appointments for students utilizing Student Health and Wellness Center Services. - 3.
 Regular campus programming facilitated by Student Activities and Residence Life and Housing directed toward students who wish not to use alcohol or substances.
-Some examples of these programs include: - Residence Life Programming - Large-scale evening and weekend alcohol-free events on campus - Strategically identifying "high-risk" weekends to program around such as Halloween. - 4.
-Student Health and Wellness Center works with Residence Life to train Resident Assistants on how to address and respond to acute alcohol and drug intoxication. - 5.
-Continue to message community expectations and norms both on and off campus.
+Some examples of these programs include: - Residence Hall Floor Programming - Large-scale evening and weekend alcohol-free events on campus - 3.
+Train Resident Assistants on how to address or respond to acute alcohol and drug intoxication.